-In concrete constructions, it is normal for the material to expand and contract.
+In concrete construction, it is normal for the material to expand and contract.
 These effects come about as a result of moisture and temperature differences.
 The expansion and contraction of building materials can lead to cracks in hardened concrete.
 To prevent this from happening, provisions are usually made to take care of volume changes.

 This is done by positioning control relief joints at predetermined locations.
 This helps to prevent a concentration of stress forces that lead to cracks on concrete constructions.
 Another benefit of using control joints is that it helps prevent the occurrence of unsightly surface cracks.
-If care is not taken, small cracks can pose risks on the entire construction.
+If care is not taken, small cracks can pose risks to the entire construction.

-It is therefore beneficial to have adequate control relied joints to prevent such problems from arising.
+It is therefore beneficial to have adequate control relied on joints to prevent such problems from arising.
 A construction that has well-designed joints won't have unsightly cracks.
 They gather, dissipate and distribute forces brought about by temperature changes and moisture differences.

 The joint is a simple groove cut positioned on the surface of the concrete.
 It is designed to allow some cracking to occur where there are differences in moisture levels and temperature variations in the atmosphere.
 This provision makes it possible for the crack to occur without it being visible.

 An expansion joint is usually positioned between two separate pieces of concrete.
-It can also be made between concrete and another material.
+It can also be made between concrete and other material.
 The main aim of the joint is to allow space for the two pieces to move with ease.
 It is made by installing a pre-formed material before the concrete is placed.

 The material used can be elastic or resilient and its dimensions should be approximately the same size as the concrete.
 A pre-formed or pre-molded expansion joint is averagely ¼ inch to ½ inch thick.
 For it to be functional and beneficial to the construction, it should never be less than ¼ inch thick.